 You’ll discover how phones and apps are designed to be addictive, and learn how the time we spend on them damages our abilities to focus, think deeply, and form new memories.
 You’ll then make customized changes to your settings, apps, environment, and mindset that will enable you to take back control of your life.

 Packed with tested strategies and practical tips, How to Break Up With Your Phone is an essential, life-changing guide for everyone who owns a smartphone.

-How to Break Up With Your Phone is being published in 26 countries and translated into 18 languages.
+How to Break Up With Your Phone is being published in 29 countries and 22 languages.

 As featured in…

 Selected press and features

 CBS This Morning

 The Today Show

 Good Morning America

 selected articles, radio and podcasts